Camponotus fellah – Colony with queen and workers

 Description

-Camponotus fellah benefits from the Fourmiculture on our Ants:
+Camponotus fellah benefits from the Fourmiculture for our ants:

-Camponotus fellah is a magnificent species from the Middle East, very large, rather easy to breed with a light wintering to be expected and a low need for humidity.
-Its coloration is orange-yellow with black on the abdomen and head and its size is particularly impressive.
-The majors are superb and aggressive, not hesitating to defend the colony at the slightest attack!
-Good hunter.
+Camponotus fellah is a magnificent species from the Middle East, very large, and relatively easy to keep, requiring only light overwintering and low humidity.
+Its coloration is orange-yellow with black on the abdomen and head, and its size is particularly impressive.
+The majors are superb and aggressive, readily defending the colony at the slightest attack!
+They are excellent hunters.

 More videos on the Campo-Zone .

-Compared to Camponotus sanctus: less humidity to be expected, slightly darker colouring, probably larger majors.
+Compared to Camponotus sanctus: less humidity to expect, slightly darker colouring, majors probably larger.

-Camponotus fellah has a minor worker caste of approximately 6-7mm and later, a major worker caste appears with a developed head and a size of around 1.5cm to 1.8cm.
-The “small” minor workers are lighter and vary from transparent yellow to darker orange depending on the colony.
+Camponotus fellah has a minor worker caste of approximately 6-7mm, and later, a major worker caste appears with a developed head and a size of around 1.5cm to 1.8cm.
+The "small" minor workers are lighter in color and vary from transparent yellow to darker orange depending on the colony.

-The breeding of Camponotus fellah is easy, the diet is varied and particular, it consists of jellies, sweet liquids, insects etc. Wintering is not necessary.
-It is thus more accessible than the European Camponotus…
+Raising Camponotus fellah is easy; their diet is varied and unique, consisting of jellies, sugary liquids, insects, etc. Overwintering is not necessary.
+This makes them more accessible than European Camponotus species

-Only small part of the nest should be moist.
-Wintering: not necessary
+Humidity: Low.
+Only a small part of the nest should be damp.

 | Latin name: | Ca mponotus fellah | |